sachinshelke2907/angular-api-calling/README.md

 * Open CMD project folder run `npm install` or `yarn install` if you have yarn installed.
 * After completing installation project is ready to run.

+### Development server

+* Run `ng serve` for a dev server.
+* Navigate to `http://localhost:4200/`.
+The app will automatically reload if you change any of the source files.

 ### Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.